 It varies, but the truth is that with the way our curriculum is structured... it doesn't matter.
 There is a misconception that with many students, each one gets less time with the teacher.
 This would only be true if each student was learning separate material however we have a set pre-planned curriculum that means just like in school, all students are learning the same pieces of music and the same theory all together as a class so everyone gets the attention of the teacher for the full 45 minutes.
 Also the group environment motivates students to complete their homework and practice more readily in order to 'keep up' with their peers.
-Finally we ask people to think about normal school or university or arts schools and realise that almost every form of education is taught in a 'class' not to individuals and this is the norm because it is the most effective and efficient way to deliver tuition.
-Class numbers range from 4 or 5 to an upper limit of 10 at our smaller venues or 12 at our larger ones.
+Finally we ask people to think about normal school or university or arts schools and realise that almost every form of education is taught in a 'class' not to individuals and this is the norm because when done correctly, it is the most effective and efficient way to deliver tuition.
+Class numbers range from 4 or 5 to an upper limit of 10.

 Due to the focus our lessons have on music theory (reading & writing music), we take students from 6 years old up.
 This is because theory can be a bit much for students not already doing some reading and writing in school.
 There are certainly people that will take your money and 'teach' from 3 or 4 years up, but if students are not taught (or don't grasp) theory as well as playing their instrument, they end up having to go back agin to a beginner level to learn it as it is integeral.

 Really every student needs an instrument to complete their practice during the week, but we supply piano students with instruments at class.
 Guitar students do need to bring thir own instrument.
 Our teachers keep them tuned up each week and we offer re-stringing and maintenance services.